Hex editor

-With a hex editor, a user can see or edit the raw and exact contents of a file, as opposed to the interpretation of the same content that other, higher level application software may associate with the file format.
-For example, this could be raw image data, in contrast to the way image editing software would interpret and show the same file.
+A hex (short for hexadecimal), binary, or byte editor is software that allows for editing data as binary data.
+It is particularly useful for editing non-human-readable data of a file, but can be used for any data.
+Generally, a hex editor is a standalone program, and its user experience is similar to that of a text editor.
+A user can see and edit the raw and exact contents of a file, as opposed to the interpretation of the content that other, higher level application software may associate with the file format.
+For example, this could be the data bytes that represent an image instead of a graphical representation.

+Generally, data is grouped in 4 groups of 4 bytes or 2 groups of 8 bytes, followed by one group of 16 printable ASCII characters which correspond to each pair of hex values (each byte).
+Non-printable ASCII characters are typically represented by a dot (".") in the ASCII field.

-Hex editors may be used to correct data corrupted by system or application program problems where it may not be worthwhile to write a special program to make the corrections.
-They are useful to bypass application edit checks which may prevent correction of erroneous data.
-They have been used to "patch" executable programs to change or add a few instructions as an alternative to recompilation.
+A hex editor is sometimes used to fix data corruption problems.
+It can be useful to bypass application edit checks which may prevent correction of erroneous data.
+It has been used to "patch" executable programs (change or add a few instructions) as an alternative to recompilation.
 Program fixes for IBM mainframe systems are sometimes distributed as patches rather than distributing a complete copy of the affected program.

-In most hex editor applications, the data of the computer file is represented as hexadecimal values grouped in 4 groups of 4 bytes (or two groups of 8 bytes), followed by one group of 16 printable ASCII characters which correspond to each pair of hex values (each byte).
-Non-printable ASCII characters (e.g., Bell) and characters that would take more than one character space (e.g., tab) are typically represented by a dot (".") in the following ASCII field.